Velasquezj/wsj-technical-exam/README.md

 3. Based on this data, would you choose to promote a Tech story or a Markets story on social media?
 Why?

-4. Create a visualization exploring the relationship between content characteristics (section, author, keywords etc...) and returning visitors.
+4. Create a visualization exploring the relationship between any of the content characteristics (such as section, author, keywords etc...) and returning visitors.
 This is an open-ended task.
 Briefly describe the visualization and the insight.

 5. Create a simple model predicting the likelihood of a first-time visitor returning.